 I made the Polka Dot Farfalle using the milk dough (white) and cacao dough (brown).
 It was such a fun shape to create.
 Claire especially loved cutting out all the little circles.

 I don’t own a pasta extruder, so I didn’t even think it was possible to make homemade rigatoni.
 Linda’s instructions made it fairly easy with the help of dowels and a gnocchi board (or silicone sushi mat).
 She also mentions that by rolling the pasta diagonally across the board, you can make elicoidali instead of rigatoni.
-The dough (I used the beet-blueberry to make the rich purple color) also held up well to boiling.

 I paired the purple rigatoni with the Rosmarino Maiale Monday Sauce.
 Perfect for weeknights, this rich and flavorful sauce comes together quickly with ground pork, kale, garlic, rosemary, balsamic vinegar, dry white wine, mozzarella ciliegine (small balls), and spices.
 It is definitely one of my new favorites.